You are here

 13. Contact with Court Personnel

-• A. Case-related telephone or e-mail inquiries should be made to the case manager, Lisa Eddins.
-The telephone number is 713-250-5517; the e-mail address is Lisa_Eddins@txs.uscourts.gov.
+• A. Case-related telephone or e-mail inquiries should be made to the case manager, Glenda Hassan.
+The telephone number is 713-250-5517; the e-mail address is Glenda_Hassan@txs.uscourts.gov.
 Inquiries should not be made to Chief Judge Rosenthal’s secretary or law clerks.

-• B. nquiries about motions and the case status should be in writing unless time does not permit.
+• B. Inquiries about motions and the case status should be in writing unless time does not permit.

 • C. Information about filed documents, orders, or docket entries should be obtained online through PACER or from the United States District Clerk's Office at telephone number (713) 250-5500.